tfordjr/binary-tree/README.md

 Regardless of input method, the given input strings will be used inserted into a binary tree.
 From this binary tree, three output files will be generated for the output of the binary tree in pre, post, and inorder.

+I opted to stick with c completely and not use any c++ containers because I'm in 4760 and 3780 as well and trying to stay sharp on using c on delmar.